Wizarding-Cards/docs/docs/commands/disenchant.md

 !!! tip "Efficient Disenchanting"
     **Best Practices:**

     1. **Do Monthly Cleanups** - Disenchant duplicates regularly
     2. **Keep a Buffer** - Maintain 2-3 copies of commons/uncommons
     3. **Focus on Commons First** - They accumulate fastest
     4. **Save Rares** - Only disenchant when you have 3+ copies
-    5. **Never Disenchant Variants** - Shiny/Gold cards are collectibles
+    5. **Consider Variants Carefully** - Shiny/Gold give great rewards but may be collectibles you want to keep

 ## Undo Disenchanting

 !!! danger "No Undo!"
     Disenchanting is **permanent**.
 Once you disenchant a card, you cannot get it back without claiming or crafting it again.

     Always double-check before confirming!

 ## Troubleshooting

 ### "You don't have any copies of this card"
-- **Cause:** Card not in your collection or already disenchanted your last copy
+- **Cause:** Card not in your collection or you've disenchanted all copies
 - **Solution:** You need to claim or craft the card first

-### "Cannot disenchant your only copy"
-- **Cause:** Bot protection to prevent accidental collection loss
-- **Solution:** This is working as intended - keep at least one!

 ### "Disenchant command not responding"
 - **Cause:** Temporary bot issue